On a functional contraction method: Introduction

-Recurrences of the form (\ref{rec1}) come up in diverse fields, e.g., in the study of random trees, the probabilistic analysis of recursive algorithms, in branching processes, in the context of random fractals and in models from stochastic geometry where a recursive decomposition can be found, as well as in information and coding theory.
-For surveys of such occurrences see \cite{RoRu01, NeRu04, Ne04}.
+Recurrences of the form~(\ref{rec1}) come up in diverse fields, for example, in the study of random trees, the probabilistic analysis of recursive algorithms, in branching processes, in the context of random fractals and in models from stochastic geometry where a recursive decomposition can be found, as well as in information and coding theory.
+For surveys of such occurrences, see \cite{RoRu01,NeRu04,Ne04}.
+In some applications, one may need $K$ to depend on $n$ or the case $K=\infty$, where generalizations of the results for our case of fixed $K$ can be stated; cf. \cite{NeRu04}, Section~4.3, for such extensions in the finite-dimensional case.

-The sequence $(Y_n)_{n\ge 0}$ satisfying (\ref{rec1}) often is a sequence of real random variables with real coefficients $A_r(n)$, $b(n)$.
-However, the same recurrence appears also for sequences of random vectors $(Y_n)_{n\ge 0}$ in $\Rset^d$.
-Then the $A_r(n)$ are random linear maps from $\Rset^d$ to $\Rset^d$ and $b(n)$ is a random vector in $\Rset^d$.
-We will also review below work that considered random sequences $(Y_n)_{n\ge 0}$ into a separable Hilbert space satisfying (\ref{rec1}) where $A_r(n)$ become random linear operators on the space and $b(n)$ a random vector in the Hilbert space.
-In the present work we develop a limit theory for such sequences in separable Banach spaces, where our main applications are first to the space $\Co$ endowed with the uniform topology.
-Secondly, although not a Banach space, we will also be able to cover the space $\Do$ equipped with the Skorokhod topology.
-Hence, we consider sequences $(Y_n)_{n\ge 0}$ of stochastic processes with state space $\Rset$ and time parameter $t\in[0,1]$ with continuous respectively c{\'a}dl{\'a}g paths and are interested in conditions that together with (\ref{rec1}) allow to deduce functional limit theorems for rescaled versions of $(Y_n)_{n\ge 0}$.
+The sequence $(Y_n)_{n\ge0}$ satisfying~(\ref{rec1}) often is a sequence of real random variables with real coefficients $A_r(n)$, $b(n)$.
+However, the same recurrence appears also for sequences of random vectors $(Y_n)_{n\ge0}$ in $\mathbb{R}^d$.
+Then the $A_r(n)$ are random linear maps from $\mathbb{R}^d$ to $\mathbb{R}^d$ and $b(n)$ is a random vector in $\mathbb{R}^d$.
+We will also review below work that considered random sequences $(Y_n)_{n\ge0}$ into a separable Hilbert space satisfying~(\ref{rec1}) where $A_r(n)$ become random linear operators on the space and $b(n)$ a random vector in the Hilbert space.
+In the present work, we develop a limit theory for such sequences in separable Banach spaces, where our main applications are first to the space $\mathcal{C}[0,1]$ endowed with the uniform topology.
+Secondly, although not a Banach space, we will also be able to cover the space $\mathcal{D}[0,1]$ equipped with the Skorokhod topology.
+Hence, we consider sequences $(Y_n)_{n\ge0}$ of stochastic processes with state space $\mathbb{R}$ and time parameter $t\in[0,1]$ with continuous, respectively, c{\'a}dl{\'a}g paths and are interested in conditions that together with~(\ref{rec1}) allow to deduce functional limit theorems for rescaled versions of $(Y_n)_{n\ge0}$.

-For functions $f\in \Co$ or $f\in \Do$ we denote the uniform norm by
+For functions $f\in\mathcal{C}[0,1]$ or $f\in\mathcal{D}[0,1]$, we denote the uniform norm by